-Source: Morningstar, incl.
-Variable Annuity new sales data as at Q1 2016.

-Source: Morningstat, Irici.
-Variable Armony new Sales data as at Q1 2010.

-14 Based on investment-only variable annuity sales since the Elite Access launch March 2012 through 1Q2016.
-Top competitors include Lincoln, MetLife, Prudential, \\AXA, Nationwide, American General (SunAmerica).

-15 Based on total return including unallocated surplus.

-- The full Holding Company Cashflow is disclosed in note II (a) of Additional IFRS financial information. - Refer to the EEV basis supplementary information Post-tax operating profit based on longer-term investment returns and Post-tax summarised consolidated income statement, for the break-down of other income and expenditure, and other non-operating items.

-statement, for the break-down of other income and expenditure, and other inon-operating items.

-Asia 2012 IFRS operating profit of £924 million is based on the retrospective application of new and amended accounting standards as at 31 December 2013, and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan.

-Underlying free surplus generation comprises underlying free surplus released from long-term business (net of investment in new business) and that generated from asset management operations.
-The 2012 comparative is based on the retrospective application of new and amended accounting standards and excludes the 2012 one-off gain of £51 million from the sales of the Group's holding in China Life Insurance Company of Taiwan.

-Before allowing for first interim dividend.

-The methodology and assumptions used in calculating the Solvency II capital results are set out in note II (c) of Additional IFRS financial information.

-Net of related changes to deferred acquisition costs and tax.

-Annualised operating profit after tax and non-controlling interests as percentage of opening shareholders' funds.
+- 13 Source: Morningstar, incl.
+Variable Annuity new sales data as at Q1 2016. - 14 Based on investment-only variable annuity sales since the Elite Access launch March 2012 through QI 2016.
+Top competitors include Lincoln, MetLife, Prudential, AXA, Nationwide, American General (Sun America). - 15 Based on total return including unallocated surplus. - 16 The full holding company cash flow is disclosed in note II (a) of additional financial information. - 17 Refer to the EEV basis supplementary information - post-tax operating profit based on longer-term investment returns and post-tax summarised consolidated income statement, for the breakdown of other income and expenditure, and other non-operating items. - 18 Asia 2012 IFRS operating profit of £924 million is based on the retrospective application of new and amended accounting standards as at 31 December 2013, and excludes the 2012 one-off gain of £51 million from the sale of the Group's holding in China Life Insurance Company of Taiwan. - 19 Underlying free surplus generation comprises underlying free surplus released from long-term business (net of investment in new business) and that generated from asset management operations.
+The 2012 comparative is based on the retrospective application of new and amended accounting standards and excludes the 2012 one-off gain of £51 million from the sales of the Group's holding in China Life Insurance Company of Taiwan. - $20\ \ Before \, allowing \, for \, first \, interim \, dividend.$ - 21 The methodology and assumptions used in calculating the Solvency II capital results are set out in note II (c) of additional financial information. - 22 Net of related changes to deferred acquisition costs and tax. - 23 Annualised operating profit after tax and non-controlling interests as percentage of opening shareholders' funds.

+Creating value while managing risk

-Group Chief Risk Officer's Report of the risks facing our business and how these are managed
+Group Chief Risk Officer's report of the risks facing our business and how these are managed